 SB 2822: M-Flex economic development incentives.
 This measure, pushed by Lt.
 Gov. Delbert Hosemann, seeks to reform and streamline Mississippi’s hodgepodge of economic development incentives including tax breaks offered to businesses looking to relocate or expand in Mississippi.
 The measure would eliminate or consolidate some measures, and require more “transparency” on whether a company is living up to its promises of jobs and salaries when it receives state incentives.

 SB 2825: Mississippi Transportation Infrastructure Investment Act would make several changes to state’s transportation system, including diverting lottery revenue from state highways to primarily county roads and bridges.
-It also would move Department of Transportation law enforcement officials to the Department of Public Safety.
+The House Transportation Committee opposes the language transferring the lottery funds and removed it from the bill, though, the issue remains alive because the bill is alive.
+The bill also would move Department of Transportation law enforcement officials to the Department of Public Safety and increase the weight limit for transporting crops and other products.

 HB 997: Privatize Mississippi’s liquor distribution and warehousing.
 Would allow private companies to take over the state’s liquor distribution and warehousing system.
 Would reduce the markup the state puts on liquor from 27.5% to 18%.